Rental RRAP

 The City of Winnipeg and the Province of Manitoba combine to offer a tax increment financing grant: Developers may be eligible to receive a tax-based grant for creating multiple family residential units in Winnipeg’s downtown.
 Projects can be new construction, additions, conversions, or redevelopment of eligible buildings.

 The Downtown Winnipeg Residential Development Grant Program is supported by Community Revitalization Tax Increment Finance Act and will provide up to $20 million in incentives to developers over the next three years.
 Under this plan, developers will be provided a grant that is equal to the incremental taxes on improved property for up to 15 years.
 Developers could be eligible for grants of up to $40,000 for each rental or condominium housing unit built or renovated in Winnipeg’s downtown.
-A minimum of 10 per cent of the new housing units supported under this program will be for low-income individuals and families as well as people with disabilities.Â

 This program will provide up to $25,000 to Canadian registered charities completing housing projects that